ApexRMS/wisdm/docs/_scenarios/section3.md

 Defines the names of the covariates that will be used in the *Scenario*.

 ### **Raster File**
-Defines the path to the covariate's raster file.
+Defines the path to the covariate's raster (.tif) file.
 In the SyncroSim UI, the Raster File can be selected by clicking on the yellow folder icon, removed by clicking on the X icon, and exported by clicking on upwards arrow icon.

 ### **Resample Method**
 *Optional*.
 Defines which resampling method each raster will use.
 Resampling interpolates cell values when transforming the covariate raster to the coordinate reference system (CRS) or resolution of the template raster.
 Resampling options include Nearest Neighbor, Bilinear, Cubic, Cubic Spline, and Lanczos.
 To learn more about resampling rasters, see [Resampling Methods](https://www.microimages.com/documentation/TechGuides/77resampling.pdf).
 In the SyncroSim UI, this column is initially hidden, and can be made visible by right-clicking anywhere inside the **Covariate Data** *Datasheet* and selecting "Resample Method" from the context menu.